 Aflatoxin poses a dangerous and significant health risk to pets.

-Complete details regarding this recall are available within this Kroger Pet Food Recall Press Release dated 12/18/2010.
+Complete details regarding this recall are available in this FDA Press Release dated 12/18/2010.

 Aflatoxin is a dangerous chemical toxin produced as a by-product of the growth of the fungus Aspergillus flavus on contaminated cereal grains.